Skip to main content

 Traces are created and managed when you invoke receptors with a trace_id.
 Advanced: the same invoke body may include neuron_task_options (validated like Invoke neuron); omit trace_type: "system" for normal chat so turns stay on the thread timeline.

-const { job_id } = await auvy.receptors.invoke('my-workspace', 'my-receptor', {
+const { job_id } = await auvy.receptors.fire(receptor.id, {

 message: 'Hello',

-trace_id: 'trace-id'
+trace_id: 'trace-id',

 })